-Guardianship/Conservatorship - The RVCOG SDS contracts with the Center for Nonprofit Legal Services to provide a guardianship/conservatorship program in Jackson County.
-The agency performs legal and financial transactions on behalf of a client based upon a legal transfer of responsibility (e.g., as part of protective services when appointed by court order), including establishing the guardianship/conservatorship.

-- Legal Assistance RVCOG SDS contracts for legal assistance services with: - Center for Nonprofit Legal Services (CNPLS) The agency is staffed by Oregon licensed attorneys who are organized into four specialty units: Housing/Consumer, Family, Public Benefits/Employment, and Individual Rights.
+- Guardianship/Conservatorship The RVCOG SDS contracts with the Center for Nonprofit Legal Services to provide a guardianship/conservatorship program in Jackson County.
+The agency performs legal and financial transactions on behalf of a client based upon a legal transfer of responsibility (e.g., as part of protective services when appointed by court order), including establishing the guardianship/conservatorship. - Legal Assistance RVCOG SDS contracts for legal assistance services with: - Oregon licensed attorneys who are organized into four specialty units: Housing/Consumer, Family, Public Benefits/Employment, and Individual Rights.
 Low-income persons and seniors with priority legal problems are accepted by the agency for direct legal representation.
 The senior case load is about 10-15% of the total workload.
 Services are provided based on priorities established by the RVCOG SDS Senior Advisory Council. - Oregon Law Center (OLC) A senior law hotline service is provided by Oregon licensed attorneys.
 The hot line is staffed 3 hours per week.
 Seniors are not screened for income eligibility but are screened for conflicts with prior OLC clients as per the Oregon State Bar Disciplinary Rules.
 Additional free legal assistance is provided as needed on a case-by-case basis.
 Free training is provided four times a year on relevant topics of interest to seniors.
 Services are provided based on priorities established by the RVCOG SDS Senior Advisory Council. - Adult Protective Services/Elder Abuse/Patient Abuse APD Medicaid staff provide Adult Protective Services (APS) to aged, blind or individuals with disabilities 18 years of age or older.
 The intent of the program is to investigate and document allegations of abuse and provide protection and intervention on behalf of those adults who are unable to protect themselves from harm or neglect.
-The Title XIX APD District Manager oversees this program. - Elder Abuse Prevention -RVCOG SDS utilizes an Adult Protective Services (APS) Emergency Fund to pay for such things as emergency shelter, transportation, food, medications, and clothing for seniors 60 and older in protective service situations
+The Title XIX APD District Manager oversees this program.